Specnote

 Why connect your code

 • Extraction gets more accurate.
-Instead of looking only at how a screen appears, the AI reads your actual code structure — so it maps out scenarios and steps far more completely.
-(A step is a single action in a scenario, like "enter email → enter password → click Sign Up.")
+Instead of looking only at how a screen appears, the AI reads your actual code structure — so it maps out tests and steps far more completely.
+(A step is a single action, like "enter email → enter password → click Sign Up.")

 • Impact analysis becomes possible.
-When you change one feature, Specnote points out which steps in which scenarios are affected.
+When you change one feature, Specnote points out which steps in which tests are affected.
 You can gauge in advance what might break with this change.

 • Re-verification gets smarter.
 It re-checks only the parts of the code that changed, so you don't have to verify everything from scratch every time.